-Recommendation 12: Develop BRDF models for snow and ice.
+Recommendation 12: RT modelers should pursue the development of BRDF models for snow and ice.

-The RTSP working group discussed the development of the CEMS emissivity model.
+The RTSP working group was informed of the development of the CEMS emissivity model.

-Reccomendation 13: The RTSP working group is encouraged to give feedback on the use of the CEMS community model.
+Recommendation 13: Members of the RTSP working group are encouraged to give feedback on the use of the CEMS community model.
+When applicable, this recommendation should extend to members of the TOVS community at large.